WayahHendra/cvl_server/README.md

-# Changelog – Locify Chat App
+# Changelog – Locify Chat Apps

 All notable changes to this project will be documented in this file.